-With that said, you shouldn’t give up if you’re facing sex-related allegations or charges in Michigan.
+With that said, you should not give up if you are facing sex-related allegations or charges in Michigan.

-Having a seasoned defense attorney like Nicole Blank Becker, can help reduce the impact of your accusations or charges.
-At Blank Law, PC, we know the Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sex crimes and felony cases.
+Having a seasoned defense attorney, like Nicole Blank Becker, can help reduce the impact of your accusations or charges.
+At Blank Law, PC, we know the Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sexual assault cases and criminal sexual conduct cases.

 - That the accused person assaulted the alleged victim.
 Simply put, the prosecutor must present evidence to suggest that there was the use of force, coercion, physical violence, or weapons, and;